We use cookies to improve your experience on our site and analyse how our site is being used. For more information please see our cookie policy.

 Memorise your opening lines so you can get off to a strong, confident start.

-During your presentation it’s important to keep those nerves at bay.
-Here’s a few tips:
+During your presentation, it’s important to keep those nerves at bay.
+Here are a few tips:

 Remember, you will never look as nervous as you feel.
 Good luck!